Computational pipeline for whole-genome sequencing analysis of yeast strains

 Fred Winston, PhD

 The Winston lab studies eukaryotic transcription and chromatin structure using yeast as a model system.
 Derived from a lab-owned parental yeast strain, the Winston lab has generated 16 mutant yeast strains that were subjected to Illumina whole-genome sequencing at the Bauer Core Facility in Cambridge.
 The Winston lab has previously employed a bioinformatics pipeline for identification and characterization of mutations in Saccharomyces cerevisiae, but this pipeline requires working on local computers and cannot be straightforward applied on HMS’s O2 cluster.
-CCB works with the Winston Lab to set up a pipeline for high-performance analysis of whole-genome sequencing data based on the previously employed MutantHuntWGS pipeline on GitHub.
+CCB worked with the Winston Lab to set up a pipeline for high-performance analysis of whole-genome sequencing data based on the previously employed MutantHuntWGS pipeline on GitHub.
 This includes identifying all relevant modules on O2 and chain them together in a way that they can be easily invoked and parameterized by members of the Winston lab.